China’s trade rebounds in May as anti-virus curbs ease

 Exports surged 16.9% over a year ago to $308.3 billion, up from April’s 3.7% growth, a customs agency statement said Thursday.
 Imports rose gained 4.1% to $229.5 billion, accelerating from the previous month’s 0.7%.

-China’s trade has been dampened this year by weak global demand for its exports and curbs imposed to fight outbreaks in Shanghai, site of the world’s busiest port, and other cities.
+China’s trade has been dampened this year by weak export demand and curbs imposed to fight outbreaks in Shanghai, site of the world’s busiest port, and other cities.
 Consumer demand for imports was crushed by rules that confined millions of families to their homes.

 Forecasters have cut estimates for China’s economic growth to as low as 2% this year due to the Shanghai shutdown, well below the ruling Communist Party’s target of 5.5%.
+Some expect activity to shrink in the quarter ending in June before a gradual recovery begins.

 Most factories, shops and other businesses in Shanghai, Beijing and other cities have been allowed to reopen but are expected to need weeks or months to return to normal activity levels.